MURRAY122/arma-gsheet-mission-manager/README.md

 for example:

-- co 10 example v1.Altis
+- co 10 example v1.Altis <br />
   If using DLC:
 - GM ad 10 exmaple v2.Tanoa

-A mission name CAN be the same as another within the same directory, so long as either the mission type or map is different.
+A mission name CAN be the same as another within the same directory, so long as either the mission type or map is different.<br />
 For example:

 - co 10 My Mission v1.Altis